Left Hip Replacement ICD-10-CM Codes | 2025

 Use Code

-What Left Hip Replacement ICD-10 codes can I use?
+What left hip replacement ICD-10 codes can I use?

-If you’re looking for Left Hip Replacement ICD codes, you’ll need to adjust your search term because there are no ICD-10 codes that mention left hip replacement in their names.
+If you're looking for left hip replacement ICD codes, you'll need to adjust your search term because there are no ICD-10 codes that mention left hip replacement in their names.

-The ICD-10 code you’re looking for is Z96.642 - Presence of left artificial hip joint, which is meant to be used on patients who just underwent hip replacement surgery for the left side or if it’s identified that they have an artificial hip joint on the left side.
+The ICD-10 code closest to this is Z96.642 - Presence of left artificial hip joint, which is meant to be used on patients who just underwent hip replacement surgery for the left side or if it's identified that they have an artificial hip joint on the left side.
+It's the only ICD-10 code for left hip replacement.

-Is this lone Left Hip Replacement ICD-10 code billable?
+Is this lone left hip replacement ICD-10 code billable?

 Yes.
 This ICD-10 code for Left Hip Replacement is valid and billable.

-Clinical information about left hip replacements:
+Clinical information about left hip replacements

 Left hip replacements are artificial joints (also known as prostheses) used to replace damaged or diseased left hip joints during a surgical procedure known as (total) hip arthroplasty.
 These come with a ball made of metal or ceramic to replace the femoral head and a metal or plastic socket to replace the hip socket.